phicunguyen/FreeRtos-using-stm32-to-program-external-spi-flash/README.md

 # FreeRtos-using-stm32-to-program-external-spi-flash
-if your system need to program an external spi flash for storing data such as audio data, osd or user data configure, this demo will show you how to open a binary file from window and send it to stm32 to program the spi flash.
+if your system need to program an external spi flash for storing data such as audio data, osd or user data configuration, then this demo will show you how to open a binary file from window and send it to stm32 to program the spi flash.

+This demo code in window has four tasks (freertos):

+    1. The two Led task send command to stm32 to turn the led on/off
+    2. The third tash is the download task.
+It open a binary file (led.bin (9kb)) and send a buffer of 256 bytes + header to stm32 until end of file.
+    3. The four task is checking the data from stm32 over serial port and display it on window.

 How to run it:

-    1. Use stm32 st-link utility to program the stm32f407-disco board with stm32f407disco_vcp_led.hex.
+    1. Use stm32 st-link utility to program the stm32f407-disco board with stm32f407disco_vcp_flash.hex.
-    2. From window, run SerialLedBlinking.exe.
+    2. From window, run Serialflash.exe.

-The stm32 firmware will blink the green led every 200ms and the SerialLedBlinking will blink the red led very 200ms.

 You need to select the comport for your stm32f407-disco board in my case it's COM72.